disseny-de-software/tutorial_acs_md/tutorial_acs_md.md

 First step is to create Dart classes to represent partitions, spaces and doors.
 These classes won't have methods but just hold data to be displayed in the user interface.
 Hence, we won't be able to order any action yet.

-In a mobile screen it is infeasible to show the whole hierarchy, so we will show at each moment the children of a certain node: the child partitions and spaces of a father partition, or the doors of an space.
+In a mobile screen it is infeasible to show the whole hierarchy, so we will show at each moment the children of a certain node: the child partitions and spaces of a father partition, or the doors of a space.
 The name of the father node will be displayed as the title of the screen.

 Since the data to show is different for areas and doors, there will be two different screens, views in Flutter terms, one for each type.